tbohne/youtube_loader/README.md

 $ ./main https://www.youtube.com/...
 ```

-The downloaded videos and converted mp3s are stored in the output folder.
+The downloaded videos and converted mp3s are stored in the output directory.